Which place is cheaper, Berkeley or Charleston?

 The winter attracts plenty of travelers to both Charleston and Berkeley.
 Many travelers come to Charleston for the museums, the Christmas ambience, the shopping scene, and the cuisine.

 In January, Charleston is generally cooler than Berkeley.
-Temperatures in Charleston average around 47°F (9°C), and Berkeley stays around 50°F (10°C).
+Daily temperatures in Charleston average around 47°F (9°C), and Berkeley fluctuates around 50°F (10°C).

 In January, Charleston usually receives less rain than Berkeley.
 Charleston gets 3.3 inches (85 mm) of rain, while Berkeley receives 3.8 inches (96 mm) of rain each month for the winter.